Love the Olive Garden's Zuppa Toscana? It's so simple to recreate it at home. This creamy sausage, bacon, potato, and kale soup is total comfort food!

 If you haven't tried Zuppa Toscana yet, it's about time you do!
 It's immensely popular for a reason.
 It's simple to make even for new cooks, very satisfying, and feels like a cozy yet impressive treat that you could easily serve for company.

-Ours has everyday fresh and inexpensive ingredients, and you can control exactly what's going into this robust soup that's inspired by the Olive Garden favorite.
-Our kitchen may be biased, but we think you might agree this copycat recipe is way better than the original.
+Our sausage, bacon, potato, and kale soup has everyday ingredients, and you can control exactly what’s going into this robust soup that’s inspired by the Olive Garden favorite.
+We think this copycat recipe is way better than the original!

 What is Zuppa Toscana?